stoneyrh/gSOAP/gsoap/ios_plugin/README.md

 @subsubsection ios_geoip_step_3 Step 3: Adding generated source stubs to the Xcode project

-Add the source files soapC.cpp, GeoIPServiceSoap12Proxy.cpp,
+Add the source files soapC.cpp, soapGeoIPServiceSoapProxy.cpp,
-GeoIPServiceSoap12Proxy.h, soapH.h, and soapStub.h generated in Step 1 of this
+soapGeoIPServiceSoapProxy.h, soapH.h, and soapStub.h generated in Step 1 of this
 tutorial to the project.
 Also add files stdsoap2.h and stdsoap2.cpp to the project from the gSOAP package and the iOS plugin files gsoapios.h and gsoapios.mm.